cjpatton/ppm/draft-patton-multi-ppm.md

 A DAF is a multi-party protocol for executing an aggregation function over a set of user inputs.
 By distributing the input across multiple aggregators, the protocol ensures that individual inputs are never seen in the clear.
-Syntactically, an DAF is made up of two algorithms:
+Syntactically, a DAF is made up of two algorithms:

-* `daf_input(input) -> input_shares` is the randomized input-distribution
+* `daf_input(input) -> input_shares: Vec[bytes]` is the randomized
-  algorithm.
-It is run by the client in order to split its input into `SHARES` input shares (i.e., `len(input_shares) == s`).
+  input-distribution algorithm.
+It is run by the client in order to split its input into `SHARES` input shares (i.e., `len(input_shares) == SHARES`).
 Each input share is sent to one of the aggregators.

-* `daf_output(param, input_share) -> output_share` is the deterministic
+* `daf_output(output_param, input_share) -> output_share` is the deterministic
   output-recovery algorithm.
 It is run be each aggregator in order to map an input share to an output share.
-This mapping has a parameter `param`, which can be used to "query" the input share multiple times with multiple parameters, getting a different output share each time. `param` is called the output parameter.
+This mapping has a parameter `output_param`, which can be used to "query" the input share multiple times with multiple parameters, getting a different output share each time. `output_param` is called the output parameter.

 Execution of a DAF is illustrated in {{daf-flow}}.
 The client runs the input-distribution algorithm and sends an input share to each one of the